On the Complexity of Dynamic Mechanism Design: Abstract

 \section{Abstract}

-We introduce a dynamic mechanism design problem in which the designer wants to offer for sale an item to an agent, and another item to the same agent at some point in the future.
-The agent's joint distribution of valuations for the two items is known, and the agent knows the valuation for the current item (but not for the one in the future).
-The designer seeks to maximize expected revenue, and the auction must be deterministic, truthful, and ex post individually rational.
-The optimum mechanism involves a protocol whereby the seller elicits the buyer's current valuation, and based on the bid makes two take-it-or-leave-it offers, one for now and one for the future.
-We show that finding the optimum deterministic mechanism in this situation --- arguably the simplest meaningful dynamic mechanism design problem imaginable --- is \NP-hard.
-We also prove several positive results, among them a polynomial linear programming-based algorithm for the optimum randomized auction (even for many bidders and periods), and we show strong separations in revenue between non-adaptive, adaptive, and randomized auctions, even when the valuations in the two periods are uncorrelated.
+We introduce a simple dynamic mechanism design problem in which the designer offers two items in two consecutive stages to a single buyer.
+The buyer's joint distribution of valuations for the two items is known, and the buyer knows the valuation for the current item, but not for the one in the future.
+The designer seeks to maximize expected revenue, and the mechanism must be deterministic, truthful, and ex-post individually rational.
+We show that finding the optimum deterministic mechanism in this situation --- arguably one of the simplest meaningful dynamic mechanism design problems imaginable --- is \NP-hard.
+We also prove several positive results, including a polynomial-time linear programming-based algorithm for the revenue optimal randomized mechanism (even for many buyers and many stages).
+We prove strong separations in revenue between non-adaptive, adaptive, and randomized mechanisms, even when the valuations in the two stages are independent.
 Finally, for the same problem in an environment in which contracts cannot be enforced, and thus perfection of equilibrium is necessary, we show that the optimum randomized mechanism requires multiple rounds of cheap talk-like interactions.